Barbie in a Christmas Carol

 Barbie in a Christmas Carol is a 2008 animated Christmas film directed by William Lau and written by Elise Allen.
 Produced by Rainmaker Entertainment, it was given a limited theatrical release by Kidtoon Films on November 1, 2008 and was later released to DVD 3 days later.
 It premiered on British and Irish television via its Nick Jr. regional variant on December 23, 2011.
 The 14th entry in the Barbie film series, it is based on Charles Dickens's 1843 novel and features the voice of Kelly Sheridan as Barbie, with Morwenna Banks as Eden Starling (a female version of Ebenezer Scrooge played by Barbie).

-Official description

-"Barbie in A Christmas Carol is a heart-warming adaptation of the classic Dickens story filled with cherished Christmas carols, fabulous fashions and lots of laughs!
-The tale stars Barbie as Eden Starling the glamorous singing diva of a theatre in Victorian London.
-Along with her snooty cat, Chuzzlewit, Eden selfishly plans to make all the theatre performers stay and rehearse on Christmas Day!
-Not even Eden's costume designer and childhood friend, Catherine can talk Eden out of her self-centered tantrum.
-It's up to three very unusual Christmas Spirits to take Eden on a fantastical holiday journey that will open her heart to the spirit of the season and the joy of giving.
-Barbie in A Christmas Carol is a family favorite to enjoy every holiday season!"
+It is the 2nd Christmas-themed Barbie film, following Barbie in the Nutcracker, despite being marketed as Barbie’s "First Holiday Movie" on the DVD cover.